apache/cloudstack-documentation/source/adminguide/api.rst

-CloudStack provides API access to attach up to 32KB of user data to a deployed VM.
-Deployed VMs also have access to instance metadata via the virtual router.
+CloudStack provides API access to attach up to 32KB of user data to a deployed Instance.
+Deployed Instances also have access to metadata via the virtual router.

 User data can be accessed once the IP address of the virtual router is